erichardy/iuem.photorepository/README.txt

 Jean-Michel FRANCOIS (aka toutpt) for his courses

-Tristan LE TOULLEC (new plone integrator and developer in IUEM)
+Tristan LE TOULLEC (plone integrator and developer in IUEM)

+Valentin Cadot (student who worked on this for 3 months)

 Features :
 ==========